-The RPP submitted by MECO identifies 16 national crisis scenarios and includes a short description of each scenario.
+The RPP submitted by ENMIN identifies 6 national crisis scenarios, providing a short description of each scenario.
 However, these descriptions are of very general nature.
-It is not possible to conclude from these descriptions what the concrete scenarios simulated for Latvia are.
-For example, for the scenario named 'Shortage of the natural gas supply', there are no details on the concrete simulations per type of incident identified (disruption of delivery, technical reasons or sabotage), nor quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. the RPP states that in some periods of time, it can lead to insufficient generation and high dependence on electricity imports, without providing further details).
+It is not possible to conclude from these descriptions what the concrete scenarios simulated for Lithuania are.
+For example, for the scenario named 'Cyber attack', there are no details on the concrete simulations per type of incident or affected entities (e.g. TSO, distribution system operator or power plants), nor quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. the RPP states that the security of supply is affected, without providing further details).
+Moreover, some of the regional electricity crisis scenarios identified as significant for Lithuania by ENTSO-E, pursuant to Article 6 of the Regulation, are not described in the RPP, nor is there an explanation of the reasons why they are not considered at national level.

-The Commission considers that the RPP submitted by MECO needs to be amended to further describe the national scenarios considered.
+The Commission considers that the RPP submitted by ENMIN needs to be amended to further describe the national scenarios considered and to ensure consistency with the regional electricity crisis scenarios.
 This information on the national scenarios is necessary to assess the completeness and effectiveness of the preventive and mitigating measures contained in the RPP.
 Moreover, this information is also relevant for other Member States, notably within the same region, to understand the potential impacts and shared challenges that a number of these scenarios may pose.

 The Commission also considers that a refined assessment of the crisis scenarios is particularly necessary following the dramatic changes in the EU security situation as a result of the invasion of Ukraine by Russia.
-Consequently, the Commission takes the view that the RPP submitted by MECO needs to be updated in the light of these circumstances, focussing on geopolitical risks, dependence on fuels and on other supply chains from third countries (including fuel-switching possibilities) and spill over effects from other sectors into electricity (e.g. increase in electricity demand for heating purposes in the absence of other fuels).
-The Commission reminds MECO that Article 10(8) of the Regulation already requires updating the RPP more frequently than every 4 years where circumstances so warrant.
+Consequently, the Commission takes the view that the RPP submitted by ENMIN needs to be updated in the light of these circumstances, focussing on geopolitical risks, dependence on fuels and on other supply chains from third countries (including fuel-switching possibilities) and spill over effects from other sectors into electricity (e.g. increase in electricity demand for heating purposes in the absence of other fuels).
+The

+Commission reminds ENMIN that Article 10(8) of the Regulation already requires updating the RPP more frequently than every 4 years where circumstances so warrant.